mgsosna/mattsosna.com/_posts/data_engineering/2021-06-16-Spark-intro.md

 spark.udf.register("round_mean", round_mean)
 ```

 Now we can apply it to our dataframe.
 Note that since we're using `.agg`, we'll need to pass in a dictionary with the columns we want to apply our UDF to.
-Rather than type out `{'round_mean': 'study', 'round_mean': 'dance', 'round_mean': 'score'}`, I used a dictionary comprehension to be fancy.
+Rather than type out `{'study': 'round_mean', 'dance': 'round_mean', 'score': 'round_mean'}`, I used a dictionary comprehension to be fancy.
 Though it's probably the same number of keystrokes...

 {% include header-python.html %}
 ```python